What genres do I work with?

 -

 With the exception of undelivered manuscript evaluations, I don’t offer refunds.
-Aside from the initial deposit (which is drastically less than the average cost of a full manuscript evaluation), you only pay for my services after you’ve received them and had time to review my work for yourself.
+Aside from the initial deposit (which costs drastically less and delivers much more than the average manuscript evaluation), you only pay for my services after you’ve received them and had time to review my work for yourself.
 If you’re unsatisfied with my work, you’re welcome to walk away at any time.
 However, I won’t work in the future or give a positive referral to my associates for a client with an unpaid balance.

 -

-I don’t give sample edits because samples are only useful at the line- and copy-levels of editing, and by the time we get to that phase, I already offer clients the freedom to walk away at my expense on a weekly basis.
+I don’t give sample edits because samples are only useful at the line- and copy-levels of editing, and by the time we get to the mid-level edits, I already offer clients the freedom to walk away at my expense on a weekly basis.

 -